Poland - Social Security Insights | Workia

 Contributions

-A new ‘Employee Capital Plan’ has been introduced, which is a mandatory log term retirement savings programme.
-Employers pay a basic contribution of 1.5% of total earnings for each employee.
+Under the ‘Employee Capital Plan’ (PKK) , a mandatory long term and retirement savings programme, most employers are obliged to pay a basic contribution of 1.5% of total earnings for each employee.
+Employee contributions are 2% for most individuals.

 Treaties

-Poland has social security agreements with all European Economic Area countries and 8 non EEA countries, including the US and Canada.
-These agreements determine which country has the right the levy social security contributions, has the obligation to provide benefits, and prevent social security being levied twice on the same income.
-Most inbounds expatriates to Poland therefore continue to pay home country social security rather than Polish contributions.
+Poland has social security agreements with all European Economic Area countries and 8 non-EEA countries, including the UK, US, Australia and Canada.
+These agreements determine which country must levy social security contributions, provide benefits, and prevent social security being levied twice on the same income.
+Most inbound expatriates to Poland therefore continue to pay home country social security rather than Polish contributions.

 For individuals moving to Poland from non-agreement countries, there is the possibility of a double social security charge.